DenreiAngeles/Angeles_CS2102_OOPactivities/README.md

 The primary goals of this repository are to:

-- ⚖️ **Contrast** procedural/functional programming with object-oriented programming to address complex computing challenges.
+- ⚖️ To **tackle** complicated computer difficulties, compare procedural/functional programming to object-oriented programming.
-- 🧩 **Implement** key object-oriented concepts such as abstraction, encapsulation, inheritance, and polymorphism in software development and computer science applications.
+- 🧩 **Use** object-oriented ideas like abstraction, encapsulation, inheritance, and polymorphism in software and computer science applications.
-- 🖥️ **Leverage** Java features, including objects, classes, methods, data types, control flow, arrays, and core OOP principles, to design and develop comprehensive and maintainable applications.
+- 🖥️ **Use** Java features like objects, classes, methods, data types, control flow, arrays, and core OOP principles to create robust and maintainable applications.

 ## ✅ Activity Checklist